xie-qianyue/webpack2/content/how-to/hot-module-reload.md

 So in this case, `module.hot` will fire the `render` method ONLY when `src/components/App.js` changes.
-Note that would also include when the dependencies of `App.js` change - so the `render` method will file not just for changes made directly to the source of `App.js`, but also changes made to `App.css`, since `App.css` is included in `App.js`.
+Note that would also include when the dependencies of `App.js` change - so the `render` method will be fired not just for changes made directly to the source of `App.js`, but also changes made to `App.css`, since `App.css` is included in `App.js`.